How Many Hours Should You Study Per Day?

 The problem with gross study time

 Many students say: "I was in the library for 8 hours."
 But how much of that was actual studying?
+When researchers have tracked this question rigorously, the results are humbling.

 of 'study time' is often lost to distractions